Ashikaga Yoshimitsu: Biography

-In 1368 Yoshimitsu was appointed shōgun; at the same time Emperor Chōkei ascends the southern throne.
-In the following year, the Southern Court samurai Kusunoki Masanori who was under the employ of the emperor defects to the Ashikaga bakufu (but would later defect again to royalist forces under Emperor Kameyama in 1380).
+In 1368 Yoshimitsu was appointed shōgun; at the same time Emperor Chōkei ascended the southern throne.
+In the following year, the Southern Court samurai Kusunoki Masanori who was under the employ of the emperor defected to the Ashikaga bakufu (he would later defect again to royalist forces under Emperor Kameyama in 1380).
 However, Kusunoki was defeated in 1390.

 While in 1370, the renowned commander Imagawa Sadayo was sent to subdue Kyushu; the region would later be pacified by 1389, which leads to Yoshimitsu distributing lands there.
 There was an uprising in Kyushu but this was later suppressed in 1397 (another uprising in Mutsu was suppressed in 1402).

-The southern army suffers reverses in 1380 but enjoys a resurgence in 1382.
-The Koga Domain, a region of the Southern army is defeated in 1385.
+The southern army suffered reverses in 1380 but enjoyed a resurgence in 1382.
+The Koga Domain, a region of the Southern army was defeated in 1385.

-In 1392, the Northern and Southern courts are reconciled under Emperor Go-Komatsu.
-Yoshimitsu officially cedes his position to his son Ashikaga Yoshimochi in 1394 who is appointed the new shōgun.
+In 1392, the Northern and Southern courts were reconciled under Emperor Go-Komatsu.
+Yoshimitsu officially ceded his position to his son Ashikaga Yoshimochi in 1394 who was appointed the new shōgun.
 The Muromachi administration was later organized in 1398.
 Although Yoshimitsu retired in 1394, the old shōgun did not abandon any of his powers.
 Yoshimitsu continued to maintain authority over the shogunate until his death.
 Yoshimitsu is recognized as Nippon Koku-Ō (King of Japan) by Yongle Emperor in 1404.

-Yoshimitsu died suddenly in 1408 at age 50.
+Yoshimitsu died suddenly in 1408 at age 49.
 After his death, his retirement villa (near Kyoto) became Rokuon-ji, which today is famous for its three-storied, gold-leaf covered reliquary known as "Kinkaku".
 So famous is this single structure, in fact, that the entire temple itself is often identified as the Kinkaku-ji, the Temple of the Golden Pavilion.
 A statue of Yoshimitsu is found there today.